forgottencsc/FindingSmallFeedbackArcSetOnLargeGraphs/readme.md

 The supplementary files are organized as follows.

-In the first section,  we describe format of `Results.xlsx`, which contains detailed results of our experiments.
+In the first section,  we describe the sheets located under the `results` folder, which contains detailed results of our experiments.

 In the second section, we describe how to obtain the datasets involved in our experiments.